A fresh look at the nested soft-collinear subtraction scheme: NNLO QCD corrections to $N$-gluon final states in $q\bar{q}$ annihilation: Cancellation of poles

 We have done this by combining structures that emerge from virtual, soft, and collinear singularities into finite operators such as $\ITot$, or, where this has not been possible, we have used simple relationships between the $\ep$-expansions of the various operators.
 This dramatically simplifies the cancellation of the singularities.
 As a result we are able to demonstrate the cancellation of poles without resorting to excessive evaluations of multiple singular terms, which would have been needed had we followed the approach of Refs~\cite{Caola:2017dug, Caola:2019nzf}.

 In order to investigate how the remaining $\order{\ep^{-1}}$ color-uncorrelated poles cancel, we need to consider the $\order{\ep^{-1}}$ terms from Eqs.~\eqref{eq:leftboosted_epm2} and~\eqref{eq:unboosted_all}, the triple-collinear and spin-correlated terms $\Sigma_N^{(2)}$ and $\Sigma_N^{(8)}$ in Eq.~\eqref{eq:NNLO_double_unresolved_unsimplified}, the term in the fourth line in Eq.~\eqref{eq:NNLO_double_unresolved_unsimplified}, and the contribution from the NLO Altarelli-Parisi kernel $\hat{P}_{qq}^{(1)}$ in the collinear renormalization of parton distribution functions.\footnote{Since we consider gluonic final states only, we need to remove the contribution of final state quarks from $P_{qq}^{(1)}$.
 The resulting expression $\PAPone_{qq,\widetilde{\mathrm{NS}}}$ is shown in Eq.~\eqref{Eq:P_AP_1_def}.} Although it should be possible to organize the cancellation of the remaining $1/\ep$ terms following what has been done for higher poles, it becomes much more cumbersome to do so.
 For this reason, we simply note that the cancellation of the remaining $\order{\ep^{-1}}$ poles has been checked by means of a straightforward, but tedious, algebraic computation.
+We emphasize that this computation is done with $N$ as a parameter, and thus holds for an \emph{arbitrary} number of gluons.
 Everything that is needed to confirm this cancellation is provided in the main body of this paper and the relevant appendices.

 Having cancelled all the poles, we can take the $\ep \to 0$ limit and obtain a finite result for the NNLO contribution to the cross section $\rmd \hat{\sigma}^{\rm NNLO}_{q\bar{q}}$ for the process $1_q + 2_{\bar q} \to X + N g $.
 We present this result in the following section.